Written by Jayanth Gummaraju June 26, 2019

 Paving the way for a Continuous Zero Trust Platform

-To summarize, Banyan TrustScore is a fundamental building block to create a platform that continuously evolves to provide least privilege access to sensitive corporate data – what we call Banyan Continuous Zero Trust Platform.
+To summarize, the Banyan TrustScore is a fundamental building block to create a platform that continuously evolves to provide least privilege access to sensitive corporate data – what we call Banyan Continuous Zero Trust platform.
 Our customers are already seeing huge benefits by deploying this in their environments.
 We are very excited to open it up it to the rest of the world.
 Please schedule a demo to get started today!